CEMeNT-PSAAP/MCDC-VV/verification/analytical/neutron/k_eigenvalue/README.md

 ## Configuration

 The `task.yaml` file selects the cases and defines the minimum and maximum active-cycle counts and the number of tasks for each case.
+One task is one MC/DC execution at one generated `N_active` value.
 The active-cycle counts are geometrically spaced so that convergence can be assessed efficiently over a range of tens to thousands of cycles.
 An optional `walltime_factor` scales the launch-level walltime for an individual HPC case and defaults to `1.0`.
 The base walltime is specified in hours, and the scaled value is rounded up to the scheduler resolution and limited by the platform maximum.